OJB-Quantum/Navaho-Linguistics/README.md

 ________________________________________________________

-### Living on the Countryside Explained by O.J.B. in Navaho \& English
+### Living on the Countryside Explained by O.J.B., First in Navaho, Followed by English

 | **Navaho**         | **English**           |
 |--------------------|-----------------------|